-- Penguins at KTUW have been managed as a closed, discrete population in a controlled environment for 12 years; - None of these disease agents is present in New Zealand except for M. synoviae, and it is proposed that the penguins be tested for IBD, AI and ND prior to export; - The disease agents have not been reported in the KTUW colony or in any penguin species; and - It is proposed that the penguins will be transported to Australia under AQIS requirements and housed in a purpose built facility separate from the outside environment in the MAQ, resulting in negligible likelihood of exposure to susceptible Australian species.
+- Penguins at KTUW have been managed as a closed, discrete population in a controlled environment for 12 years; - None of these disease agents is present in New Zealand except for M. synoviae and there is no scientific evidence that exotic strains of M. synoviae are more virulent than the endemic Australian strains; - It is proposed that the penguins be tested for IBD, AI and ND prior to export; - The disease agents have not been reported in the KTUW colony or in any penguin species; and - It is proposed that the penguins will be transported to Australia under AQIS requirements and housed in a purpose built facility separate from the outside environment in the MAQ, resulting in negligible likelihood of exposure to susceptible Australian species.